DaveThw/davethw.github.io/_posts/2019-12-17-galliumos-install-and-setup.md

 -----

-Adjust power settings:
+## Power settings
- - my Chromebook seems to be developing a fault on the screen/lid, so it sometimes thinks that the lid has beeb closed (and opened again) when just moving the laptop around - with the default settings, this gives several seconds of black screen, and then you see the lock screen and have to type your password in, which rapidly gets annoying...
+My Chromebook seems to be developing a fault on the screen/lid, so it sometimes thinks that the lid has beeb closed (and opened again) when just moving the laptop around - with the default settings, this gives several seconds of black screen, and then you see the lock screen and have to type your password in, which rapidly gets annoying...
  - To prevent the laptop going to sleep when the lid is closed: Power Manager settings -> General -> When laptop lid is closed: set to "Switch off display", for both On Battery and Plugged In
  - To add a keyboard shortcut for "Suspend" (aka.
 "Go to Sleep"): Keyboard settings -> Application Shortcuts -> Add.
 Set [the command](https://askubuntu.com/a/164215) to `xfce4-session-logout -s`, then click OK, then choose a keyboard shortcut (I went for `Ctrl+PowerOff`)

 -----

-Set up user's bin:
+## User's bin:
  - make new directory `~/bin`
  - copy `timer.sh` from Moneta into `bin`
    * rename to `timer`